 - Account value: Your family gets the investment account value — and nothing else — after your death.

-In the case of multi-life, joint-last-to-die, or joint-first-to-die policies, the insurer may pay out the death benefit and account value over a period.
-For instance, the insurance company may pay a part of the death benefit at the death of each insured.
+In the case of multi-life, joint-last-to-die, or joint-first-to-die policies, the insurer may pay out the benefit and account value over a period.
+For instance, the insurance company may pay a part of the benefit at the death of each insured.
 And the remaining benefit amount and cash value the insurer may pay after the passing of the last insured person.

 How do you access the cash value?